-Pulling back a bit from the lead photo and to put the shear size of the ledge rock into perspective, the photo above shows an expanded view of the same small Dry & Sunny Rock Garden.
+Pulling back a bit from the lead photo and to put the sheer size of the ledge rock into perspective, the photo above shows an expanded view of the same small dry and sunny rock garden.

 Stacked fieldstone collected from around the property forms the beds of the rock garden, creating a transition between the wilds of the woodlands and the lawn area.

-Taken in early spring, the photos do not really give justice to this little area of the Dry & Sunny Rock Garden.
+Taken in early spring, the photos do not really give justice to this little area of the dry and sunny rock garden.
 The gargoyle is surrounded by a low-growing cactus that is actually native to Connecticut, though it has not yet rebounded from the long, cold and snowy winter.

 But the Cactus Does Bloom in the Summer!

-This little cactus is right a home in our Connecticut rock garden.
+This little cactus is right at home in our Connecticut rock garden.
 It must be a happy little plant, since it blooms every year in a burst of bright yellow flowers.
-Each bloom last just one day and after it fades away, a little cactus pear fruit develops.
+Each bloom lasts just one day and after it fades away, a little cactus pear fruit develops.
 According to a botanist friend, this variety of the prickly pear cactus is actually native to Connecticut.

 Do You Have A Rock Garden?

 How to Build a Rock Garden - A short video showing the step-by-step process for building a small rock garden along with several design tips.